serge-m/serge-m.github.io/content/2017/03/mocking-in-python.md

 ```

 But:

 * clean up is required

-* the module seems not integrating standard unittest's mocks (maybe I am wrong, more investigation is required)
+* the module seems not integrating standard unittest's mocks .
+Maybe I am wrong, more investigation is required.
+I want to use `mock.patch` and have `when-thenReturn` construction working for it.